itsToggle/trakt-scraper/README.md

                - If a cached version is found, the direct download link gets send to Aria2c, a download manager
                - If no cached torrents are available, the best seeded torrent is added to a debrid service's download queue
                - The download is monitored in the background.
 Once its available for direct download, it gets send to Aria2c
+               - Once added to Aria2c the torrent is deleted from the Debrid Service.

     4. trakt:
                - Downloaded content is added to the trakt collection